2004 Washington Redskins season: Final roster

+Preseason

 Regular season

 Due to the addition of the Houston Texans in 2002 and a subsequent change to the NFL's scheduling formula, the 2004 season was the first time since 1991 that the Redskins played the Cincinnati Bengals; the Bengals won the game, the first time they had done so at the Redskins.
+It was also the first time the Redskins had hosted the Green Bay Packers since 1979.